The Integrative Psychiatry Program

 The course post-tests and required evaluations for accredited courses can be completed at your own pace.
 If you need a break after finishing the first test, for example, you may pause; you may then return to the course player, and you can pick up where you left off.

-Do I have to report my credits to the ACCME or APA?
+Do I have to report my credits to the ACCME?

 No. Courses approved for CME by the Accreditation Council for Continuing Medical Education (ACCME) and MedicusCME do not require that you report your obtained credits after course completion and certification.